v2i0s2h2/open-chat-bots/README.md

 #### Registering the bot

 The `/register_bot` command will load a modal to allow you to enter the details of your bot.
 Importantly this includes the endpoint that OpenChat should use to communicate with your bot.
 When you provide this endpoint, we will then attempt to load and validate your bot's definition schema.
 Take the time to browse through the parsed definition - this is how OpenChat understands your bot's behaviour and how it will control the user's interactions with your bot.
 When you are happy, you can register the bot.
 Note that in the live environment, your bot can only be registered via a special proposal type within the OpenChat proposals channel.
-This is to ensure that each bot get a certain level of scrutiny and that the DAO agrees in principal that it is a useful addition.
+This is to ensure that each bot gets a certain level of scrutiny and that the DAO agrees in principal that it is a useful addition.

 #### Installing the bot

 Once a bot is registered with OpenChat it becomes available to be added to any community or group by the owner(s) of that community or group.
 This is done via the members panel.
 If a bot exposes commands, when you choose to add a bot to a community or a group you will be presented with a summary of what commands the bot provides and what permissions it is asking for in support of those commands.
 You, as an owner of the community or group can choose which permissions you are prepared to actually _grant_ to the bot.
 If any permission requested by the bot is _not_ granted, then any commands which require that permission will not be available to the users in this context.

+If the bot supports autonomous operation you will also be asked if you wish to configure the autonomous permissions and generate an API key for the scope that you are installing the bot into.
+If you choose to generate an API key at this stage, and if the bot supports it, you can also choose to automatically and securely send that API key to the bot (so that it can operate autonomously in this context going forward).

 Once the bot is added to the community or group, if it supports commands, it will be available to your users.
 They can simply start typing with a `/` to see which commands are available in the current context.
 OpenChat will use the information in the definition schema you provided to show the user what the commands are and what (if any) parameters they require.